EVOLUTION OF RELIGIOSITY &

 Please, email me at email@example.com or call me at 505-681-3391 with any enrollment questions or to set up a face-to-face appointment about course structure and content.

-I highly value office hour conversations, so we shall see how these times work out for students and modify the schedule as needed.
+I highly value office hour conversations.
 Office hour meetings bolster your grade directly and indirectly, and are highly encouraged for everyone.
 Since participation in class discussions counts for 30% of your course grade, they are especially important if you find it difficult to speak in class, either in general, or about a sensitive course-related topic of personal importance to you.
 But for everybody, office hour meetings allow me to customize explanations of certain slippery concepts for your individual psyche; these meetings can be extremely important for you to get the most out of this class.

-Note that being in class on time and very consistent attendance will also have a strong impact on your grade.
+Note that being in class on time and very consistent attendance will also have a strong impact on your understanding of course ideas and, accordingly, your grade.
 A full grading scheme can be found at the bottom of this web page.

 The course is for mature students interested in the deep biological underpinnings of religion, as well as in the pursuit of fundamental self-knowledge.
 Join this course, made up of students with diverse backgrounds, for a respectful and sincere, principled, evidence-based exploration of our amazing, shared intrapsychic design.
 The course offers information vital to understanding our pan-cultural religious inclinations, but also more general insights about the conscious and unconscious structure of mind from evolutionary cognitive psychology that can help to deeply inform individual and organizational efforts to promote urgently needed positive human cultural evolution.

 What about a syllabus?
-Well, there is one in production for 2020, but it will mostly cover course expectations and the grading scheme (the latter is now available below).
 I generally do not publish a schedule detailing our lecture / discussion topics.
 Yes, of course I have a general plan for the course, but adaptive changes will be made along the way affecting the order and speed of subject matter covered.
 Except in broad outline, I never teach this course the the same way twice.
 How it goes depends on the needs and spirit of the class.
 Once started, the class becomes kind of a living thing for me, and student curiosities and concerns affect my decisions about where to go next, as does new literature that demands attention and which sometimes even appears during the course.

 We eventually cover everything possible about the evolutionary origins and potential adaptive significance of religiosity, especially in relation to "human coalitional psychology" (i.e., the adaptive design of the human psyche enabling astute management of multiple, interacting, specific relationships, as well as effective and efficient navigation of the social networks we all depend upon for individual survival and reproduction (i.e., gene replication and "inclusive fitness").

-Our "partial textbook" for 2020 probably will again be evolutionary psychologist Matt Rosanno's "Supernatural Selection" (published 2010).
+A major reading for 2022 will be evolutionary psychologist Matt Rosanno's "Supernatural Selection" (2010).
 Get it from Amazon or a similar source ASAP, and go ahead and start reading it.
 (Note: It will not be available at the UNM bookstore.)
 A Kindle version is available as well as used copies.
-"Supernatural Selection" has serious limitations, is a few years old, and the course will provide a much broader view of religiosity than it does.
+"Supernatural Selection" has limitations, is aging a bit, and the course will provide a much broader view of religiosity than it does.
 But, "Supernatural Selection" still stands alone as the only concentrated single-author attempt at constructing a multifaceted, integrated adaptationist account of religion.
 It is very readable for a broad audience.
-Some of its major tenants are in basic agreement with my own views, by i will expand on all of them.
-I think he is correct in presenting a prime role of religion in human social life as being fundamentally involved in establishing and maintaining relationships.
-We'll try to see very deeply into the complexity of its role in domain.
+Recent students overwhelmingly think it is a valuable read in the contet of the course.
+Some of its major tenants are in basic agreement with my own views, by I will expand on all of them.
+I think Rossano is correct in presenting a prime role for religion in human social life, and as being fundamentally involved in establishing and maintaining relationships.
+We'll try to see deeply into the complexity of its role in this and other domains of human existence.

 It is important that you understand the following.
 Our course is not going to deal with untestable propositions concerning the existence of supernatural entities.
 Nor is it about whether religion is morally good, bad, or neutral.
 Rest assured, the course has no evangelical atheist agenda.
 Careful questions about variation in religion's adaptive significance in diverse traditional versus modern social and ecological contexts are fair game.
 Moreover, this course is not about the cultural relationships between religion and science.
 We are not going to debate, for example, whether or not they are non-overlapping magisteria (sensu S.J.
 Gould), or histories about how science and religion have interacted, per se.
 This course IS all about the deep psychobiology of religion.
 And, we will use the study of our innate religiosity as a portal for understanding the design of the human psyche more broadly.